KlaraElmegaard/SocialGraphs_HP/index.markdown

-## Is their a seperation of the houses or maybe the blood-types in out network?
+## Is their a seperation of the houses or maybe the blood-types in our network?
 *“Not Slytherin, eh?” said the small voice.
 “Are you sure?
 You could be great, you know, it’s all here in your head, and Slytherin will help you on the way to greatness, no doubt about that — no?
 Well, if you’re sure — better be GRYFFINDOR!” - Harry Potter and the sorting hat*

 So now that we have a better understandig of out netowrk, we will begin to look for patterns in the network.